regindex/substring-complexity/README.md

 *Tomasz Kociumaka, Gonzalo Navarro, Nicola Prezza, Toward a Definitive Compressibility Measure for Repetitive Sequences.
 IEEE Trans.
 Inf.
 Theory 69(4): 2074-2092 (2023)*

 The tool `delta-stream` computes an approximation of $\delta$ using sublinear working space.
-Paper: work in progress.
+Based on:

+*Ruben Becker, Matteo Canton, Davide Cenzato, Sung-Hwan Kim, Bojana Kodric, and Nicola Prezza.
+Sketching and Streaming for Dictionary Compression.
+Proceedings of the Data Compression Conference 2024.*

 ### Download